Having a vapor barrier helps protect the structure of your home from moisture and water damage.

 Unless well-sealed or adequately finished, the material of your home’s walls will allow at least a small amount of moisture to pass through.

 Some building cladding materials are also absorptive and tend to retain and release moisture.
-These materials include wood siding, brick, stucco, stone, and fiber cement siding.
+These building materials include wood siding, brick, stucco, stone, and fiber cement siding.

 When your home has this type of cladding, especially in a mixed climate, a vapor barrier should be installed on the exterior of the insulation.